 - The majority of this program will be offered at the Saluda County Campus.

 - The best time to start this program is fall.
 Advise for general education or developmental courses if students start any other semester.
-If student starts in the fall, developmental or transitional classes can be scheduled around program classes, and program classes should be taken as they appear in the semester-by-semester graduation plan (see below).
+If student starts in the fall, developmental or transitional classes can be scheduled around program classes, and program classes should be taken as they appear in the semester-by-semester graduation plan.

 - Students planning to transfer to Abraham Baldwin Agricultural College (ABAC) may wish to take an additional elective in business.

-- Students considering transfer to Clemson may pursue the A.A.S. in agriculture or horticulture and consult with the department head about taking additional science (biology and chemistry) and higher level math coursework.
+- Students considering transfer to Clemson may pursue the A.A.S. in agriculture or horticulture and should consult with the department head about taking additional science (biology and chemistry) and higher-level math coursework.

 Notes about individual classes

-- The math required for this program is MAT 170.
-The student will follow this progression with his or her starting point being determined by test scores: MAT 032/012 > MAT 170.
+- The first math required for this program is MAT 170.
+Students will follow this progression, with their starting point being determined by their placement test scores: MAT 032/012 > MAT 170.
+Students should consult with the Department Head about selecting a higher-level math class if they are planning to transfer to a four-year school.